-Key Priorities informing Improvement Planning - National, Local and Service/School 2018-19

-School Improvement Plan 2018-19 Action Plans

-Pupil Equity Fund Rationale 2018-2019

-Professional Learning QI 1.2 Leadership of Learning 2018-2019

-Summary of Improvement Plan 2018-19 Consultation Process (Including Pupil Equity Funding)
+- Key Priorities informing Improvement Planning National, Local and Service / School 2018-19 - School Improvement Plan 2018-19 Action Plans - Pupil Equity Fund Rationale 2018-2019 - Professional Learning QI 1.2 Leadership of Learning 2018-2019 - Summary of Improvement Plan 2018-19 Consultation Process (Including Pupil Equity Funding)

-Context of the school
+Context of the school:

 Aberdeen Grammar School is one of the oldest schools in Scotland.
 The first documented reference to the school is from 1256.
-Today Aberdeen Grammar School is a non-denominational six year comprehensive school serving parts of Aberdeen's city centre and west end.
+Today Aberdeen Grammar School is a non-denominational six year comprehensive school serving parts of Aberdeen's city centre and west end with a mix of private and social housing.
 The school's associated primary schools are Ashley Road, Gilcomstoun, Mile End, Skene Square and St Joseph's.
 In addition, we receive a significant number of placing requests.